Pig farming practices

 Large White

-Are an English breed with a short deep body and erect ears.
-They have a large litter size of 12-16 and are considered very good mothers to their piglets.
+This is an English breed with a short body and erect ears.
+They produce a large litter size of 12-16 offspring, and are considered very good mothers to their piglets.

 Landrace

-Are a breed that originated in Denmark and are known for their floppy ears.
+This breed originated in Denmark.
+The pigs are known for their floppy ears.
 They have a very long body with good conformation.

 Other Breeds